-Total working capital increased approximately 1.2% to \$21.1 million as of March 31, 2003, from \$20.8 million as of December 31, 2002.
+Total working capital increased approximately 26.1% to \$34.3 million as of March 31, 2004, from \$27.2 million as of December 31, 2003.
 The Company believes that such working capital position will be sufficient for foreseeable operations and growth opportunities.
-The Company's total debt to equity ratio decreased to 0.81 at March 31, 2003, from 0.82 at December 31, 2002.
-It is anticipated that this ratio may increase should the Company use its credit facilities to fund additional inventory sourcing opportunities.
+The Company's total debt to equity ratio decreased to 0.59 at March 31, 2004, from 0.73 at December 31, 2003.

 The Company has no material plans or commitments for capital expenditures other than in connection with manufacturing expansion at Diodes-China and Diodes-FabTech equipment requirements.
 However, to ensure that the Company can secure reliable and cost effective inventory sourcing to support and better position itself for growth, the Company is continuously evaluating additional internal manufacturing expansion, as well as additional outside sources of products.
 The Company believes its financial position will provide sufficient funds should an appropriate investment opportunity arise and thereby, assist the Company in improving customer satisfaction and in maintaining or increasing market share.
-As of March 31, 2003, based upon plans for new product introductions, product mixes, capacity restraints on certain product lines and equipment upgrades, the Company expects that year 2003 capital expenditures will be in the \$12 to \$14 million range as the Company approaches higher capacity utilizations and brings new products into production.
+As of March 31, 2004, based upon plans for new product introductions, product mixes, capacity restraints on certain product lines and equipment upgrades, the Company expects that year 2004 capital expenditures will be in the \$13 to \$16 million range as the Company approaches higher capacity utilizations and brings new products into production.

-Inflation did not have a material effect on net sales or net income in the first three months of 2003.
+Inflation did not have a material effect on net sales or net income in the first three months of 2004.
 A significant increase in inflation could affect future performance.